-See the Beckman Coulter Ultracentrifuge Rotors, Tubes & Accessories catalog (BR-8101, available at www.beckmancoulter.com), call Beckman Coulter Customer Service at 1-800-742-2345 (U.S.A. or Canada), or contact your local Beckman Coulter office for detailed information on ordering parts and supplies.
+See the Beckman Coulter Ultracentrifuge Rotors, Tubes & Accessories catalog (BR-8101) available at www.beckmancoulter.com, or contact your local Beckman Coulter Representative for detailed information on ordering parts and supplies (customers in the U.S.A or Canada can call Beckman Coulter Customer Service at 1-800-742-2345).
 For your convenience, a partial list is given below.